Ultimate Italy: A packed one-week itinerary

 If you time things just right, you should be motoring back to downtown Venice (and a celebratory canal-side final dinner) right as the setting sun sends sparkling streamers across the waters of the lagoon with the bell towers of Venice as a backdrop.
 Perfect.

-Most flights back to the U.S. leave either in the morning or early afternoon.
+ALL DAY: Most flights back to the U.S. leave either in the morning or early afternoon.
 Either way, the day's largely a wash.
-You'll spend the morning getting to the airport and the day in the air.
+You'll spend all morning getting to the airport and the rest of the day in the air.

 (Remember: if you have a 3pm flight, you have to check in by 1pm, which means you have to head to the airport by noon, which means you have to leave your hotel by 10:30...
 The day's pretty much shot by the time you wake up.)